gitberry/StudyVuejsUsingsimpleAPI/README.md

 All the data was within the app however so I refactored it to use a simple JSON API

-Next: the simple JSON backend API I build for this written in .net 4.7 for IIS...
+Next: the simple JSON backend API I built for this frontend app - written in .NET 4.7 for IIS...